 Sukkot

 Every year during Sukkot, we invite friends and family into our sukkah to enjoy a communal meal.
 Traditionally, we are taught to extend an invitation to the needy members of our community as well.
 Whether symbolically or more literally, Sukkot is the perfect time to share your hospitality and good fortune to help improve the lives of the most vulnerable among us, including the millions of Americans facing hunger.
-We hope you will utilize MAZON’s Sukkot materials and contact Paul Sherman, Senior Outreach Manager, with any questions.
+We hope you will utilize MAZON’s Sukkot materials and contact Naama Haviv, Vice President of Community Outreach, with any questions.

-This year, on Monday, October 10th, 2022, it is both the first day of Sukkot (the Jewish festival for harvest) and Indigenous People’s Day (to honor Native American cultures and histories).
-On this day, when Jews reflect on themes of harvest, scarcity, peoplehood, and food justice, MAZON invites you to learn more about — and join us in the movement to support — Indigenous food sovereignty.
+Sukkot (the Jewish festival for harvest) and Indigenous People’s Day (to honor Native American cultures and histories) often fall closely in the calendar.
+As the Jewish community reflects on themes of harvest, scarcity, peoplehood, and food justice, MAZON invites you to learn more about — and join us in the movement to support — Indigenous food sovereignty.

 Your community can help end hunger.